ChitambarLab/SignalingDimension.jl/docs/src/certifying_signaling_dimension.md

 # Certifying Signaling Dimension

+Formally, certifying the signaling dimension requires that a channel ``\mathbf{P}\in\mathcal{P}^{X \to Y}`` is checked against all tight Bell inequalities bounding the signaling polytopes.
+In general cases, it is difficult derive these Bell inequalities and test them all.
-It is difficult to determine the signaling dimension in general cases, however, the methods described below assist this certification process by finding upper and lower bounds of the signaling dimension.
+Despite this challenge, the signaling dimension can be bounded.
+We now provide methods that efficiently compute upper and lower bounds on the signaling dimension.
+For more details please refer to our work [Certifying the Classical Simulation Cost of a Quantum Channel](broken link).

 ## Bounds

-In most cases, it is not feasible to compute the exact signaling of a channel, however, lower and upper bounds can be determined with efficiency.
+In most cases, it is not feasible to compute the exact signaling of a channel, however, loose lower and upper bounds can be determined with efficiency.

 ### Lower Bounds